Moopinger/blog/_posts/2023-10-19-urlscan-parsing-for-gold.markdown

 After running this script against a large number of domains with public bounty programs, I compiled a somewhat decent subdomain wordlist (119K).
 It's available for download at: [https://github.com/Moopinger/wordlists/tree/main](https://github.com/Moopinger/wordlists/tree/main)

 ## Data Removal
-If you find information you would like removed from urlscan.io, you can flag it as sensitive on the their site.
+If you find information you would like removed from urlscan.io, you can flag it as sensitive on their site.